Create and upload a Docker image

 docker run -ti ubuntu

-To pull an image from the Seven Bridges registry, enter the repository that the image is stored in, followed by the image tag (if any), separated by a colon.
+To pull an image from the CGC registry, enter the repository that the image is stored in, followed by the image tag (if any), separated by a colon.
 The full repository path has the format cgc-images.sbgenomics.com/<username>/<repository_name>[:tag].
 For example, if the user rfranklin wanted to open the image tagged 1.3 from her project picard, she would enter

-docker-run -ti cgc-images.sbgenomics.com/rfranklin/picard:1.3
+docker run -ti cgc-images.sbgenomics.com/rfranklin/picard:1.3

 Install your tools inside a Docker container

 Inside a container you can install your chosen tool or modify an existing tool.
 Do this in the way that you would normally, using methods appropriate for your tool, e.g. apt-get.
-Files from the local host can be accessed in the directory /mountedcwd.
-So, if the software you want to install is stored in a remote repository, you can git pull your code and mount it into the container.

 When you've finished installing a tool, leave the container by typing exit.